Luigi Bisi: Work

-Bisi designed the pedestal for the bronze copy Canova's statue of Napoleon as Mars the Peacemaker which from 1859 stood in the main courtyard of Palazzo Brera, home of the Accademia di Belle Arti di Brera and the Pinacoteca di Brera.
+Bisi designed the pedestal for the bronze copy of Antonio Canova's statue of Napoleon as Mars the Peacemaker which from 1859 stood in the main courtyard of Palazzo Brera, home of the Accademia di Belle Arti di Brera and the Pinacoteca di Brera.
 The base is in granite and Carrara marble, with bronze decorations, and was inaugurated in 1864.

-Among his pupils were Leopoldo Burlando and Giovanni Pessina.